 - Combo Table is learning to match, sort and categorize different attributes to a table.
 It is like working on a spreadsheet but a lot more fun.

 - Find it is a blast!
 “It” is hidden behind 1 of three panels, like the old cup game.
 Visual attention and reasoning are the key ingredients learned here.

 - Pattern Sequence is not your typical sequencing game.
-First you have to uncover what the pattern is, and it is not always apparent.
+First, you have to uncover what the pattern is, and it is not always apparent.
 There can be several factors to weigh in and try.

 - Venn Diagrams help develop discriminating awareness as students compare and contrast attributes to 4 points – A, B, Both or Neither.
-The upper levels has one jumping because students need to figure out what attributes comprise those categories.
+The upper levels have one jumping because students need to figure out what attributes comprise those categories.

 - Double Traits has students swapping items to that they all share at least one link.
 It's crazy fun, and kids can sharpen their visual scanning and discrimination skills in the process.